What kinds of careers are available to me with a Bachelor of Product Design degree?

 The Bachelor of Design, Product Design degree is a four-year, 120-credit program.
 Click for more information on Tuition & Fees.

 What about a laptop?
 Should I buy one?

 The Product Design program is delivered in an e-mobile environment that uses laptop computers and specific software.
 Students are advised NOT to purchase a personal laptop computer until specifications and requirements have been provided to successful applicants.
-Options to lease laptop computers with the requisite course software will be provided by KPU.

 How much should I budget to spend on classroom materials?